iFixit/SlackShot/README.md

 6) Open your devtools and grab `App.socketioRoom`.
 Insert the variable into your config
 7) Make your 'baseUrl' to the Url of your Dozuki homepage (no trailing slash)

+How It Works
+---
+This app has three main stages: Listen, format, forward.

+### 1) Listen

+It opens a websocket connection to the dozuki RTN server (wss://realtime.dozuki.com).
+On connection it emits a subscribe message to the socketio rooms specified in the config

+### 2) Format

+Right now, the Dozuki RTN server serves HTML.
+The hackiest part of this app extracts the notification text and link from the HTML.
+This all happens in `/src/destructure-notification.js`.
+The function takes the notification html and returns a `{ text, link }` object.

+### 3) Forward

+After we have the notification text and url (optional), we use request to curl the slack webhook with our payload.